siegesmund/SwiftDDP/README.md

 ### 0.2.1:
 - Reconnection behavior improvements: reconnect attempts now follow an exponential backoff pattern
 - Client now connects to servers using self signed SSL certificates when allowSelfSignedSSL is set to true
-- The loglevel can now be set directly using the logLevel property on the client
+- The loglevel can now be set directly using the logLevel property on the client.
+The default setting is .None

 ### 0.2.0:
 - Integration with Meteor's Facebook, Twitter & other login services.